 Proton pump inhibitors and histamine H2-receptor antagonists may be used in women who also have dyspepsia, and may be a useful adjunctive treatment.

-- Women with severe symptoms should be referred for fluid, electrolyte and vitamin replacement (usually intravenously).
+- Women with severe nausea and vomiting symptoms should be referred for fluid, electrolyte and vitamin replacement (usually intravenously).
 Nutritional support (enteral or parenteral) is needed in women who have intractable symptoms and weight loss, despite appropriate therapy.

 - Indications for referral to secondary care include: